gaberrini/gRPC-todo-list/README.md

 This script will execute the stub to create a new List `TodoLists.Create`

-The script expects a positional argument to define the desired list `name`, if no parameter is defined it will be requested as user input
+The script expects a positional argument to define the desired list `name`, if no parameter is defined it will be requested as user input.

 ```
 ./scripts/stub_create_list.bat ListName